“Blessed are they who see beauty in humble places”

 Artist Statement

 I love the magic of paint, line, and texture building a visual story on a flat surface.
 It begins when inspiration chooses me.
-It could be an aged oak, a weathered shell, the sky at dusk, a child.
+It could be an aged oak, a weathered shell, the shaft of light at dusk, a fallen flower.
 Each portrays to me a reality described by Camille Pissaro, a French Impressionionist :

 “Blessed are they who see beauty